FOUND IN TRANSLATION

-To try and stop from going insane and/or shooting myself, I am currently seeking refuge in literature — the classics, from Beowulf to War and Peace.
+To try and stop from going insane and/or shooting myself, I am currently seeking refuge in literature — the classics, from Beowulf to The Odyssey.

 Tonight it’s Beowulf, an anonymous epic poem of 3,182 lines about a Scandinavian hero prince that was written sometime between the years 650 and 990.

 What interests me is the difference in translations.
 English translations of any foreign language work are an almost impossible endeavor, particularly one written in Anglo-Saxon or Old English.